ENHET Base cb f washbasin w 2 drawers, white, Show measurements specifications

 How to get it

 ENHET series makes it easy to start fresh with a new bathroom solution.
-This base cabinet for wash-basin has 2 handy drawers for all your essentials, paired with white fronts that brighten the room.Article number093.223.41
+This base cabinet for wash-basin has 2 drawers for all your essentials.
+Make it your own with your favourite ENHET drawer fronts.Article number804.405.14

 Our take on wood